megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

    **values-ai-gateway-base.yaml** is the base aigw.yaml configuration - without any policy configuration. **values-ai-gateway.yaml** contains configuration with policies.
 We can either use API to create configuration dynamically or create configuration/policy as part of the deployment.
 Please do notes that configuration created via API will not survive on reboot or restart.
 For this class, we will use API to create AIGW configuration.

 .. code-block:: bash
+   :caption: Retrieves and displays all Pods and Services within the ai-gateway namespace

    kubectl -n ai-gateway get po,svc

 .. code-block:: bash
+   :caption: Fetches logs from all pods in the ai-gateway namespace that have the label app.kubernetes.io/instance=aigw

    kubectl -n ai-gateway logs -l app.kubernetes.io/instance=aigw